ShubhPatel1478/Budget-Basket/README.md

-# Budget-Basket
-Supermarket Inventory and Billing System in C++
 # Budget Basket

 Budget Basket is a console-based supermarket inventory and billing system developed in C++.
 The project demonstrates object-oriented programming principles, file-based data management, and modular software design through a real-world retail management application.